 Game-changing papers in your field

 Think about some classic papers that altered experimental methodologies or shifted theoretical paradigms in your field.
 They don’t have to be contemporary to be relevant; they can be historical.
-Your article translating these papers will contextualize contemporary directions of research.
+That said, we'd like you to focus on contextualizing contemporary directions of research.

 Papers that have encouraged healthy debate around methods, statistical analysis and replicability are great for analysis because there are many opportunities to learn and teach.
 Many people don’t know how to distinguish a good paper from a bad paper, or what to think when certain results are omitted.
 Now is your chance to explain!